billwerk/third-party-psp-integrations/README.md

 architecture, data storage and so on.

 The `PaymentGateway` web project contains endpoints that are mostly needed to be implemented in order to achieve correct communication with billwerk.
-It is a practical initial point of implementation.
+It works perfectly as an initial point of implementation.
 Requests and responses models used inside `PaymentGateway` web project refer to `PaymentGateway.Domain.BillwerkSDK` folder.
 They are connected together by `PaymentGateway` API endpoints.
 That is a crucial part of 3-rd party PSP implementation.